 Founders Brandy Hoffman (the queer one!) and Patricia Santos met working at a different skincare company and joined forces to create the now enormously successful Volition Beauty, featuring clean skincare products inspired by crowdsourced ideas, voted on by fans.
 And they have a lot of fans!
 You can also find Volition products at Sephora.

-And Finally: More Queer and LGBTQ+-Owned Bookstores To Support
+And Finally: More Queer Women and Trans-Owned Bookstores To Support

-There are so many bookstores owned by LGBTQ women and other trans people that I couldn’t possibly give them all blurbs.
-Here are some of the many I missed (I chose here only stores that have independent storefronts you can shop online)
+There are so many bookstores owned by LGBTQ women and other trans people that I couldn’t possibly give them all blurbs โand generally speaking, when it comes to indie bookstores, people tend to shop in-store rather than online so I didn’t want to overwhelm a list geared towards online shoppers.
+Here are some of the many I missed (I chose here only stores that have independent storefronts you can shop online) โ

 - Astoria Bookshop (Astoria, NY)